ccarabine/junior-dev-talent/README.md

         - The cards will be stacked two rows

 User can click on a product to view in more detail

-**Add category**
-( accessed from the post list page "-> Start a new post within this topic" link )
-- *Logged in user*
-    - Title is required
-    - Description and  image are optional
-    - Success message displayed “Post submitted” when the user submits"

-- *Non logged in/logged in try to access edit/delete functionality* -Message displayed "Sorry, only store owners can do that."

 **Add Product**
 ( accessed from the Growth hub page )